publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schXLIX–A/m__us_usc_t25_s1041d.md

     (b) __Constitution__

-        Notwithstanding subsection (a) of this section, the Tribe shall have a right to reorganize its tribal government pursuant to [section 503 of this title][/us/usc/t25/s503].
+        Notwithstanding subsection (a), the Tribe shall have a right to reorganize its tribal government pursuant to [section 503 of this title][/us/usc/t25/s503].

 ([Pub.
 L. 106–568, title VII, § 706][/us/pl/106/568/s706], Dec.
 27, 2000, [114 Stat.
 2915][/us/stat/114/2915].)